-Dominique DuBois Gilliard is the Director of Racial Righteousness and Reconciliation for the Evangelical Covenant Church (ECC).
+Dominique DuBois Gilliard is the Director of Racial Righteousness and Reconciliation for the Love Mercy Do Justice initiative of the Evangelical Covenant Church (ECC).
 He is the author of Rethinking Incarceration: Advocating for Justice that Restores.
 He also serves on the board of directors for the Christian Community Development Association and Evangelicals for Justice.
 In 2015, he was selected as one of the ECC’s “40 Under 40” leaders to watch, and the Huffington Post named him one of the “Black Christian Leaders Changing the World.”

 An ordained minister, Gilliard has served in pastoral ministry in Atlanta, Chicago, and Oakland.
 He earned a bachelor’s degree in African American Studies and History from Georgia State University and a master’s degree in History from East Tennessee State University, with an emphasis on race, gender, and class in the United States.
 Dominique also earned a Master of Divinity degree from North Park Seminary, where he served as an adjunct professor.